 Definitely a big win.

-Overall, I would recommend Mid West Tactical over any other training I have received so far.
+Overall, I would recommend Mid West Tactical over any other training I have received so far, in the local area.
 The facility rocks, the staff is stellar, and the price blows everyone out of the water.
 If I had more time on my hands, a good portion of my paycheck would be going toward training with Shane and his affiliates.

 If you are interested in training at Mid West Tactical you can visit their website.